OniAkuma96/Milestone-2---Blackjack/readme.md

 ## UX

 This website is for users who want to play Blackjack in their browser.
-The game will be attractive to the eye and interactive.
+The game will be visually simple but attractive to the eye and interactive.

 This game will feature a player, user, and dealer, computer opponent.
 The game will use a single deck of cards with two being dealt to the player, both visible, and two being dealt to the dealer, one visible and one hidden, per hand.